rutgers/tech-workshops/python/scraping.md

 ** `response = requests.get("https://cbracco.github.io/html5-test-page/")`

-This stores the entire html source of the html5 test page into a file called "response.text".
+This stores the entire html source of the html5 test page into the response variable.
+If you try to print the variable, you'll get an http header, in order to display access the actual string, you can use response.text.

 ## Module 2 - Parse the Data